-An easement by prescription, or prescriptive easement, is a legal process where a person who frequently uses a property they do not own gains the legal right to continue the usage.
+An easement by prescription, or prescriptive easement, is a legal process by which a person who frequently uses a property they don’t own gains the legal right to continue the usage.
 Prescriptive easements are granted when usage is obvious (or should be) and continuous over a period of time set by the state.

 As a property owner, an easement by prescription could allow others to use your property in a way you might not agree with.
 Even if you do agree with the usage, selling your property to the next owner might be more challenging.

 The length of time required to make a successful prescriptive easement case varies based on state laws.
 But in general, the usage must continue for at least 10 to 20 years to grant someone a prescriptive easement.

 What Is Prescriptive Easement Vs. Adverse Possession?

 Prescriptive easements are often considered a form of adverse possession.
 While they’re similar, they differ in what the trespasser is allowed to use the property for.
 If an easement by prescription is in place, the trespasser only has the right to use the property for a specific purpose.
 With adverse possession, the trespasser is granted full rights to use the property as the owner would, and the trespasser could even become the property’s legal owner.

 For example, let’s say that your property borders a beautiful lake.
 If someone begins to use your property to access the lake on a regular basis without your permission, they could be laying the groundwork for an easement by prescription.
 The beachgoer, and others in the community, might continue the pattern for years.